 Halibut Blood Orange Ceviche is exactly what is sounds like.
 In this recipe, the seafood is the halibut and blood orange is the citrus.
 And there are all sorts of other delicious fresh flavors including, lime, cilantro, tomato, cumin, and more.

-With such gorgeous ingredients, this is another fantastic, super delicious dish to add to a casual Cinco de Mayo menu.
+Blood orange ceviche is full of gorgeous ingredients — it’s a super delicious dish to add to a casual Cinco de Mayo party.
 And of course it’s perfect for any sort of Mexican food fest.

 You can even set this up as a taco bar.
 And while you’re at it, why not add the pulled pork option?
 Something for everyone — so fun!